schuchert/wikispaces/pages/AspectJEX2ApplicationsOfFieldManipulationInterception.md

 [[AspectJEX2AssignmentApplications|<--Back]] [[AspectJEX2AssignmentIssues|Next-->]]

-# Applications of Field Manipulation Interception=
+# Applications of Field Manipulation Interception

 Here are some ideas I've heard people mention:
 * Lazily bring in fields from a database or a remote source at first access